Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 # Semantic and Model Violations Reference
 This document lists the set of automated rules that can be validated against swagger spec by running [OAV](https://github.com/Azure/oav) tool.
 This document also have some *tips for the fix*.
 Most of the time, the error information has the position of violations in swagger.
-If the error is internal error and doesn't have much meaningful infomation toward the fix, please create an issue [here](https://github.com/azure/oav/issues).
+If the error is internal error and doesn't have much meaningful information toward the fix, please create an issue [here](https://github.com/azure/oav/issues).

 ### Validation Errors